Recommended dosages of TPT medication

 People living with HIV

-A key challenge in TPT with rifamycin-based regimen among PLHIV is drug–drug interaction.
+A key challenge in TPT with rifamycin-based regimen among People with HIV is drug–drug interaction.
 No dose adjustment is required when rifapentine or rifampicin are coadministered with efavirenz.
 The dose of dolutegravir needs to be increased to 50 mg twice daily when given with rifampicin (no dose adjustments are needed when rifapentine is used).
 Rifampicin or rifapentine TPT regimens should not be coadministered with protease inhibitors or nevirapine (for details see section on drug– drug interactions).

 Management of babies born to mothers with TB disease